-Step 2. iTunes will detect a iPad in recovery mode and ask you to restore your iPad.
+Step 2. iTunes will detect an iPad in recovery mode and ask you to update or restore your iPad.

 Step 3.
-Click OK and then Restore iPad. iTunes will start to restore you iPad.
+Click Restore and then confirm your action. iTunes will start to restore your iPad.

-Step 4.
-The iPad restarts after restoring to factory settings and you can proceed to set it up as new.
+Step 4. iPad will restart after being restored to factory settings and you can proceed to set it up as new.
 If you can reach this step, your iPad must have gone out of recovery mode.